FOBshippingpoint/mencrouche/NOTE.md

 - [x] sticky out of bound when resizing window.
 - [x] create sticky on the bottom or right cuz the container size change.
 - [x] Context menu will not translate when language switched.
-- [ ] (WIP) When sticky is maximized, drag to shrink is working, but the center point is not correct.
+- [x] When sticky is maximized, drag to shrink is working, but the center point is not correct.
-- [ ] When a maximize sticky turn back to normal size, it will lose original y position.
+- [x] (::because the button trigger "drag to back to normal size", need to find a way to prevent "handle" trigger for it's button child.)
+When a maximize sticky turn back to normal size by click button, it will lose original y position.